alexanderem49/simple-exchange/docs/tutorial.md

 # Contract Deployment

-For this task, we are going to use the following docs
+For this task, we are going to use the following documents

 - simpleExchange-proposal: this module consists of one or more BootBehavior functions that take a powers argument, and one function to get a BootstrapManifest that refers to all the BootBehaviors, along with a BootstrapManifestPermit for each.
 - proposalBuilder-script: script that imports the ProposalBuilder that refer to the function from the proposal to get a manifest.
 This module exports a DeployScriptFunction to call writeCoreProposal for the ProposalBuilder.
-- Makefile: a list of targets that facilitate the process of deploying the contract on local chain or devnet
+- Makefile: a list of targets that facilitate the process of deploying the contract on local chain or devnet.

 1. Open a new terminal and run the following commands to create the contract and manifest bundles, as well as the core proposal and permit files